egemenimre/satkit/docs/usagedocs/propagation/tle_storage.md

 A specific class {py:class}`.TleTimeSeries` exists to store the multiple TLEs from a single satellite with time ordering (epoch values).
 This is particularly useful to plot the orbit or to feed it to a propagator to propagate the satellite orbit through multiple TLEs.

-One simple way to initialise this object is to generate a `TleStorage` object and the use the special `to_tle_timeseries` method to filter a single satellite.
+One simple way to initialise this object is to generate a `TleStorage` object and the use the special {py:meth}`~satkit.propagation.tle_list.TleStorage.to_tle_timeseries` method to filter a single satellite.
 The code below initialises a `TleStorage` from a file and filters for the satellites with the catalogue number `28366`.
 It is also possible to initialise a {py:class}`.TleTimeSeries` object through a list of TLE data.

 ```
 # Initialise through filtering